FYSETC/SD-WIFI-PRO/README.md

 ## 1. Introduction

 This is a brand new SD WIFI, we call it SD WIFI PRO, or SWP for short.
-It is based on ESP32 PICO V3-02 and SD 7.0 size standard, with additional 8MB Flash, 2MB PSRAM, which can provide more possibilities for more creative applications.
+It is based on ESP32-PICO device and SD 7.0 size standard.
 By default, we provide a set of open source and available websever firmware, which has complete file upload and download functions, and can basically meet the needs of remote management files in the LAN.
 In addition to the necessary SD transmission pins, SWP also leads out redundant pins.
 In addition to being used for firmware updates, it can also be used for other device control through the serial port/I2C, so as to realize remote upload files, send control commands and many other operations.
 It can also be used in scenarios other than 3D printing, such as Flash Air (TOSHIBA), ez Share (Ez Share) and other products on the market, for file sharing, such as quickly transferring photos in the camera without a data cable to the phone.